matthijs166/transip-dns-zone-exporter/README.md

-# TransIP DNS Zone Exporter
+# TransIP DNS Zone Exporter | Export Your TransIP DNS domain Zones Easily

 The **TransIP DNS Zone Exporter** is a PHP command-line tool for exporting DNS zone data from a TransIP domain.
 This tool was created to make it easier to transfer a zone to another DNS provider, such as Cloudflare.
 It can also be used to backup your DNS zone data.